1. What is Mindfulness?

 You will receive all class materials at your first class.
 Please, bring the ‘Practice Manual’, the ‘Mindful Journal’, and a pen to each class, since we will be doing some writing exercises throughout the program.
 You might also consider a separate note-pad for taking notes.

 11. What is the cost for the ‘Mindfulness for Stress Relief’ program?

-The current fee for the 8-week MBSR program is $655.00/student, which includes 31 hours of instruction and all the class materials.
+The current fee for the 8-week MBSR program is $725.00/student, which includes 34 hours of instruction and all the class materials.
 We often offer discounts throughout the year, so sign up for our mailing list to stay up to date with ongoing offerings.

 12. I can’t make all the class dates.
 Is it okay to miss a session or two?